-Following completion of the Eastern Corridor Program status update, Mr. Spinosa turned the presentation over to Tom Arnold, ODOT District 8 Traffic Planning Engineer.
+Following completion of the Eastern Corridor Program status update, Mr. Spinosa turned the presentation over to Tom Arnold, Project Manager for Segments II and III of the Eastern Corridor for ODOT District 8.
 Mr. Arnold is ODOT's Project Manager for Eastern Corridor Segments II and III, Red Bank to I-275/SR 32.
 Mr. Arnold stated that he is a lifetime eastside Cincinnati resident and is looking forward to working with local communities and organizations to find solutions that address the region's on-going transportation needs.

 Mr. Arnold emphasized that the Eastern Corridor Program is not "dead" and that false perception expressed by some does not accurately represent the status of the Program as a whole.
 He reiterated that there are many components to the Eastern Corridor Program, all in varying stages of planning, development, construction and completion.
 Although ODOT determined to no longer pursue the relocation of SR 32 through the Little Miami River Valley last summer, that effort was just one component of the broader Program.
-Therefore, ODOT will be moving forward in two key ways:
+He then explained that the transportation problems that the relocation of SR 32 was intended to address still exist.
+Therefore, ODOT will be moving forward in a few key ways:

-- First, ODOT is no longer pursuing relocating SR 32 through the Little Miami River Valley and is revisiting the Purpose and Need, focusing on the existing transportation network within the Segments II and III Study Area (a copy of the Study Area map was shown as part of the Microsoft PowerPoint presentation) - Second, ODOT is considering separating Segments II and III into two individual projects.
+- ODOT is revisiting the Purpose and Need for transportation improvements within the Segments II and III Study Area (a copy of the Study Area map was shown as part of the Microsoft PowerPoint presentation) - ODOT will be working with communities to identify improvements needed along existing local transportation network routes (indicated by the blue areas on the Study Area map).
+There are also no pre-conceived notions for improvements that need to be made.
+Tonight's meeting is a kick-off to this process. - ODOT is considering separating Segments II and III into two individual projects.